-Under IFRS 9 the shareholdings in Norwich Airport Ltd, Legislator 1656 and Legislator 1657 have been subject to an independent professional valuation.
-In 2018/19 these are therefore held at fair value.
+In 2018/19, as part of the implementation of IFRS 9, the shareholdings in Norwich Airport Ltd, Legislator 1656 and Legislator 1657 were subject to an independent professional valuation and held in the accounts at fair value.
+In 2019/20 these valuations have been updated to reflect the latest fair value information available.